 We spent months, if not years preparing our adventure.
 And even though we had some time to let reality sink in, it still felt like an abrupt end.
 Don’t get us wrong, we are definitely not complaining.
 All things considering, our grief over a mere holiday cut short is nothing compared to what so many people have and still are facing in the darkness of this pandemic.

 That odd duck was Sweden.
 Friluftslif-loving Sweden, with more forest than you could ever imagine.
 We’re currently based in the city of Malmö, the third largest of Sweden with only 320,000 inhabitants.
-An old harbor city with a cool mix of tradition and modern architecture.
+An old harbour city with a cool mix of tradition and modern architecture.
 The Öresund Bridge connects the city with the Danish capital Copenhagen.
-By train it takes only 18 minutes to reach København.
+By train, it takes only 18 minutes to reach København.

 Besides the city and it’s conveniences, the area of south Sweden, named Skåne, offers some other great quality’s.
 Right outside Malmö you’ll immediately set foot in nature.
 Just a stone’s throw away there’s the Häckeberga Nature Reserve.
 It’s one of the most valuable forest habitats in Skåne.
 Landscapes vary from ancient pastures, rolling fields and expansive forests.
 Also known as: gravel paradise.